 Hitchin.
 James Carter

-Starlings Bridge is just to the north of Bancroft in Hitchin.
-Maps suggest it is the name of the area, but there is still a road called Starlings Bridge, where the gas works was located.
+Maps suggest that Starlings Bridge, just to the north of Bancroft in Hitchin, is the name of the area, but there is still a road called Starlings Bridge, where the gas works was located.

 James Carter was born in Hitchin.
 A common custom was for people to make some charitable provision for their native town.
 Cussans dates his will to 1625, but Clutterbuck and Latchmore cite the date as 1660.
 A search on the Ancestry website (June 2019) did not provide a conclusive answer.
 He provided for the rents of 2 leasehold tenements in Houndsditch, London, to be used for the benefit of the poor of the parish.